danielzheng-work/Scavenger-Hunt-Game/README.md

 ## Overview of project

-This is first person perspective game, and user needs to actively look for the target 3d Objects in 3D room scenes within limit timing.
+This is a first-person perspective scavenger hunt game.
+The user needs to actively look for the target 3D objects in 3D room scenes within a limited time.

 ## How to run